thegreendog/python-utils/README.md

 Proxy view to be used in combination with ProxyDjangoViewMixin or ProxyEveViewMixin that makes a get request against desired backend

+#### GetUserObjectMixin

+Overrides `get_object` to filter against the user in the request.
+Defines also a default common queryset and lookup_field for this use case.
+Useful for using in combination with `UpdateAPIView`, `DestroyAPIView` and `RetrieveAPIView`

+#### GetUserQuerysetMixin

+Overrides `get_queryset` to add a filtering against the user in the request.
+Useful for using in combination with viewsets for example

 ### Viewsets

 #### ActivatableModelViewSet